walquis/git-basics-team-project/thebook/src/prework/command-line-exercises.md

 ```

-If not, run this and try again:
+If not, set the alias with this command and try `adog` again:
 ```
-alias adog='git log --all --decorate --oneline --graph'
+alias adog='git log --all --decorate --oneline --graph' adog
 ```

 ## [Get Started!](./command-line-exercises/three-trees-git-reset.md)